teryror/coca/README.md

 This crate is still in early development!
 Currently on the road map (in no particular order):

-- ordered and unordered map and set implementations,
+- ordered and unordered map and set implementations.
-- a `String` replacement.

 ## Constructive Feedback and Contributions Welcome!